Best low-interest business loans for bad credit

 Interest rates: 0 percent

-Kiva isn’t your traditional lender for a small business loan with bad credit.
-But it’s unbeatable if you’re looking for a low-interest business loan.
+Kiva isn’t your traditional lender for a bad credit business loan.
+But it’s unbeatable if you’re looking for a low-interest business loan for bad credit.
 Why?
 Because the money you get through Kiva comes with a 0-percent interest rate.

 That’s because this money doesn’t come to you from a traditional lender.
 Instead, you use the Kiva platform to crowdfund it.
 That likely means asking friends and family to pitch in.

-• Again, there’s no credit score, time-in-business or annual revenue requirement here.
+Again, there’s no credit score, time-in-business or annual revenue requirement here.
 Instead, you just need to get enough initial buy-in for Kiva to take your loan public.
-After you fill out the initial application and get your loan set up on Kiva’s site, you have 15 days to make that happen.
+After you fill out the initial application and get your loan set up on Kiva’s site, you have 15 days to receive funding from your circle of family and friends.
 Essentially, Kiva uses contributions from your network (like friends and family) to validate your creditworthiness.

 Creditfy: Best for equipment loans